 Editor’s Note: I’m shocked to read this detailed article about moose mortality in Minnesota, but no one mentioned chronic wasting disease (CWD).
 Since this unstoppable disease is ravaging Wisconsin’s deer and Saskatchewan’s deer and elk.
 Connect the dots and you have CWD in Minnesota.
+This and other wildlife maladies are being caused by the reckless dumping of extremely deadly sewage sludge in our forests and on farms, ranches, and beyond.
 Lesions on the brain and tongue, inflamed lymph nodes, patches of hair gone, can’t walk.
 I’m willing to bet that it is TSE (transmissible spongiform encephalopathy) otherwise known as prion disease–better known as CWD in moose.
 Canada recently declared that CWD is unstoppable.
 I concur.
 I would be happy to help Minnesota craft a containment plan, while there is still a chance.

 The cell phone alert was designed to wake anyone from a deep sleep.
 “MORTALITY EVENT DETECTED,” the text message read, accompanied by a cacophony of drums and bells blaring from the phone’s speaker at top volume.
 It was near midnight on May 22nd, but David Pauly wasn’t asleep; he knew this call was coming.
 Already he had received five alarms like it over the past month, announcing that a female moose wearing a GPS tracking collar and ear tag #075 hadn’t moved for at least six hours.